-I spend several hours a day listening to music, usually on either my iPod or on another one of my internet connected devices.
+I spend several hours a day listening to music, usually on my iPod or an internet connected device.
 While I enjoy being able to buy songs and albums when possible to support my favorite artists, I also love having access to any song I can think of and on any of my devices with Amazon Music.
 Here is my review of the Amazon Music service and app from the perspective of a user with low vision and a strong appreciation for many different genres of music.

 What is Amazon Music?

 Amazon Music is a music streaming service that allows Amazon Prime users to listen to millions of songs on demand and ad-free.
-With the service, users can listen to an unlimited number of songs on their device and explore new artists and genres with ease.
+Users can listen to an unlimited number of songs on their device and explore new artists and genres with ease.
 The Amazon Music app is free, though it requires an Amazon account.
-Download the Amazon Music app for iOS on the App Store here and for Android on Google Play here.

-I have used Amazon Music on the following devices:
+I have used Amazon Music app on the following devices:

 - 5th generation iPad running iOS 12.1